Samuel Moreno Rojas: Elected mayor

 Moreno defeated rival and former Mayor Enrique Peñalosa in Bogotá's mayoral elections in October 2007, with 43.7% of the votes against the 28.15% achieved by Peñalosa.
 He took office on 1 January 2008.

 During his period in charge of the city, Moreno was widely criticised by media, members of his political party and a large proportion of his electors, due to his lack of results in terms of urban security, transit, and political promises made during his campaign.

 2011 Suspension and Detention

 On 3 May 2011, the Inspector General of Colombia, Alejandro Ordoñez decided to suspend Moreno for three months, due to alleged omissions on public works executions.
 This case has a link with an ongoing investigation for corruption and irregularities related to public construction bidding in Bogotá.
 On 2 August 2011, the Inspector decided to extend the suspension for three more months, claiming that the case against Moreno has not been resolved yet, and more time is required to achieve a resolution.

 On 23 September 2011, he was put in pretrial detention by a judge while his legal status is defined.

 Personal life and death

-Moreno Rojas died from a cardiac arrest on 10 February 2023 at age 62.
+Moreno Rojas died from cardiac arrest on 10 February 2023 at age 62, one day before his 63rd birthday.